Home/Resources/Child Care/How can mindfulness support early childhood educators?

 If you’re an early childhood educator, you probably already know the answer: Your job can be really stressful.

-Recent data from ZERO TO THREE’s State of Babies Yearbook found that burnout was one of the top three reasons cited for turnover in early education programs.
+Burnout is one of the top three reasons cited for turnover in early education programs.

 But let’s break it down:

-• You’re juggling adult relationships, too—busy families, administrators, and colleagues.
+• You’re juggling adult relationships, too—busy families, administrators and colleagues.

 • You’re a child’s first experience with learning environments—“school.”
 Their experience with you shapes their sense of learning as a positive, nurturing experience, or not.
 No pressure.